Foundation Mastercard Sells 38,536 Shares of Mastercard Inc (NYSE:MA) Stock

 - On Friday, November 1st, Foundation Mastercard sold 7,542 shares of Mastercard stock.
 The stock was sold at an average price of $278.13, for a total transaction of $2,097,656.46.

-Mastercard (NYSE:MA) last announced its earnings results on Tuesday, October 29th.
-The credit services provider reported $2.15 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.01 by $0.14.
-Mastercard had a net margin of 42.50% and a return on equity of 146.92%.
-The business had revenue of $4.47 billion for the quarter, compared to analyst estimates of $4.41 billion.
-During the same quarter in the previous year, the firm posted $1.78 earnings per share.
-Mastercard’s revenue was up 14.6% compared to the same quarter last year.
-Equities research analysts anticipate that Mastercard Inc will post 7.69 EPS for the current fiscal year.
+Mastercard (NYSE:MA) last posted its earnings results on Wednesday, January 29th.
+The credit services provider reported $1.96 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.87 by $0.09.
+The company had revenue of $4.41 billion for the quarter, compared to analyst estimates of $4.40 billion.
+Mastercard had a net margin of 48.08% and a return on equity of 150.46%.
+The business’s revenue for the quarter was up 15.9% compared to the same quarter last year.
+During the same period last year, the business posted $1.55 earnings per share.
+Equities analysts forecast that Mastercard Inc will post 9.06 EPS for the current fiscal year.

-Mastercard declared that its Board of Directors has initiated a share buyback program on Tuesday, December 3rd that authorizes the company to buyback $8.00 billion in outstanding shares.
-This buyback authorization authorizes the credit services provider to buy up to 2.7% of its shares through open market purchases.
-Shares buyback programs are typically a sign that the company’s management believes its stock is undervalued.
+Mastercard announced that its Board of Directors has approved a share repurchase program on Tuesday, December 3rd that authorizes the company to buyback $8.00 billion in outstanding shares.
+This buyback authorization authorizes the credit services provider to purchase up to 2.7% of its stock through open market purchases.
+Stock buyback programs are typically an indication that the company’s leadership believes its stock is undervalued.

-The business also recently announced a quarterly dividend, which will be paid on Friday, February 7th.
-Investors of record on Thursday, January 9th will be given a dividend of $0.40 per share.
-The ex-dividend date of this dividend is Wednesday, January 8th.
-This represents a $1.60 dividend on an annualized basis and a yield of 0.50%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, February 7th.
+Investors of record on Thursday, January 9th will be issued a dividend of $0.40 per share.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 0.51%.
 This is a positive change from Mastercard’s previous quarterly dividend of $0.33.
-Mastercard’s payout ratio is 24.65%.
+The ex-dividend date is Wednesday, January 8th.
+Mastercard’s dividend payout ratio (DPR) is presently 20.59%.

-A number of brokerages have recently weighed in on MA.
-ValuEngine cut shares of Mastercard from a “buy” rating to a “hold” rating in a research note on Wednesday, October 2nd.
-Compass Point began coverage on shares of Mastercard in a research note on Thursday, December 5th.
-They issued a “buy” rating and a $330.00 price objective for the company.
-Wells Fargo & Co boosted their price objective on shares of Mastercard from $317.00 to $336.00 and gave the stock an “overweight” rating in a research note on Monday, January 6th.
-Morgan Stanley boosted their price objective on shares of Mastercard from $338.00 to $360.00 and gave the stock an “overweight” rating in a research note on Thursday, January 23rd.
-Finally, SunTrust Banks boosted their price objective on shares of Mastercard from $325.00 to $340.00 and gave the stock a “buy” rating in a research note on Wednesday, December 11th.
-Three research analysts have rated the stock with a hold rating and twenty-five have assigned a buy rating to the company.
-Mastercard has an average rating of “Buy” and a consensus target price of $324.21.
+A number of equities analysts have weighed in on MA shares.
+SunTrust Banks boosted their target price on shares of Mastercard from $340.00 to $380.00 and gave the stock a “buy” rating in a research note on Thursday.
+Wells Fargo & Co reaffirmed an “overweight” rating and issued a $370.00 target price (up from $336.00) on shares of Mastercard in a research note on Wednesday.
+BMO Capital Markets boosted their target price on shares of Mastercard from $348.00 to $362.00 and gave the stock an “outperform” rating in a research note on Thursday.
+Morgan Stanley boosted their target price on shares of Mastercard from $338.00 to $360.00 and gave the stock an “overweight” rating in a research note on Thursday, January 23rd.
+Finally, Cantor Fitzgerald boosted their target price on shares of Mastercard from $315.00 to $359.00 and gave the stock an “overweight” rating in a research note on Thursday.
+Three research analysts have rated the stock with a hold rating and twenty-seven have assigned a buy rating to the stock.
+The stock currently has an average rating of “Buy” and a consensus target price of $335.35.

-Hedge funds have recently made changes to their positions in the stock.
-Alps Advisors Inc. increased its holdings in Mastercard by 81.4% in the 3rd quarter.
-Alps Advisors Inc. now owns 9,650 shares of the credit services provider’s stock valued at $2,620,000 after buying an additional 4,331 shares during the period.
-K.J.
-Harrison & Partners Inc increased its holdings in Mastercard by 353.4% in the 3rd quarter.
-K.J.
-Harrison & Partners Inc now owns 6,143 shares of the credit services provider’s stock valued at $1,668,000 after buying an additional 4,788 shares during the period.
-Newman Dignan & Sheerar Inc. increased its holdings in Mastercard by 7.6% in the 3rd quarter.
-Newman Dignan & Sheerar Inc. now owns 2,464 shares of the credit services provider’s stock valued at $669,000 after buying an additional 175 shares during the period.
-CENTRAL TRUST Co increased its holdings in Mastercard by 3.8% in the 4th quarter.
-CENTRAL TRUST Co now owns 39,558 shares of the credit services provider’s stock valued at $11,812,000 after buying an additional 1,458 shares during the period.
-Finally, Summit Financial Group Inc. bought a new stake in Mastercard in the 4th quarter valued at $216,000.
-74.39% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of the stock.
+Kayne Anderson Rudnick Investment Management LLC increased its holdings in shares of Mastercard by 102.8% during the second quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 2,517 shares of the credit services provider’s stock worth $666,000 after buying an additional 1,276 shares in the last quarter.
+Headinvest LLC acquired a new stake in shares of Mastercard during the second quarter worth approximately $253,000.
+BlackRock Inc. increased its holdings in shares of Mastercard by 0.5% during the second quarter.
+BlackRock Inc. now owns 63,796,913 shares of the credit services provider’s stock worth $16,876,196,000 after buying an additional 297,230 shares in the last quarter.
+RFG Advisory LLC increased its holdings in shares of Mastercard by 33.5% during the second quarter.
+RFG Advisory LLC now owns 2,280 shares of the credit services provider’s stock worth $605,000 after buying an additional 572 shares in the last quarter.
+Finally, Keudell Morrison Wealth Management increased its holdings in shares of Mastercard by 35.2% during the second quarter.
+Keudell Morrison Wealth Management now owns 2,076 shares of the credit services provider’s stock worth $559,000 after buying an additional 540 shares in the last quarter.
+Institutional investors and hedge funds own 74.39% of the company’s stock.

 Mastercard Incorporated, a technology company, provides transaction processing and other payment-related products and services in the United States and internationally.
 It facilitates the processing of payment transactions, including authorization, clearing, and settlement, as well as delivers related products and services.